CLT Bargains: Queen City’s Thrift Shop Guide

 The name says it all: Get ready for some quality digging at this antique store off South Boulevard.
 Hidden Treasures houses a collection of discounted furniture—think old-school armoires and retro desks—as well as a little bit of everything else.
 Plus, they deliver for a small fee.

 This isn’t the store featured on the A&E Network, but you’ll find phenomenal deals here just the same.
-Located in Northeast Charlotte and in Mount Holly, they have a furniture and a special boutique section to make this trip a one-stop shop.
+The shop does pick-ups throughout the Charlotte region of gently used clothes, furniture and household items and then sells them at their two thrift store locations.
+The stores have a furniture and special boutique section to make this trip a one-stop shop.

 As popular as Goodwill is, you might think you know all there is about the brand and its locations, but the Goodwill Industries of the Southern Piedmont is full of surprises.
 With a staggering 25 locations in the Charlotte-metro area, you are guaranteed to find a location near you.
-They also offer a tech store and two high-end specialty stores, one called GW in South End and the other at the Goodwill Opportunity Campus, along with a hidden outlet store called Second Editions.
+They also offer a tech store and two high-end specialty stores called GW, one in South End and the other at the Goodwill Opportunity Campus in West Charlotte, along with a hidden outlet store called Second Editions.
 Be sure to give back while visiting any of their locations; they collect donated items and recycled clothes in a designated drop-off area.

-Shop Apple Watches and designer headphones at this award-winning resale franchise.
-Touting affordable prices and gently used gear, Uptown Cheapskate has three locations in the Charlotte-metro area.
+Shop top brands like Coach, Michael Kors, Polo, Urban Outfitters, Anthropologie, J. Crew, Banana Republic and more as well as shoes, bags and accessories at this award-winning resale franchise concept for fashionable teens and young adults.
+Touting affordable prices and gently used gear, Uptown Cheapskate has four locations in the Charlotte-metro area.
 While visiting, scour their clearance sections for even steeper savings.

 You can remember them as Goodwill’s cousins.
-With over five locations in Charlotte and surrounding areas, Value Village is known, by many, for being a top clothing store.
-They house collectible treasures, costume jewelry, household items and a hallowed book section.
-Remember to recycle your unused clothes while here.
+With six locations in Charlotte and surrounding areas, Value Village is known, by many, for being an affordable thrift store with a huge variety of high-quality, high-end fashion.
+The family-owned thrift store carries women's, men's and children's clothing, collectible treasures, costume jewelry, household items and a hallowed book section.
+Remember to recycle your unused clothes while there.

 Thrift for a Cause: